 Insurers should consider personal needs decision-making by:

-Only listing reduced benefit options that are available to the policyholder.
+Only listing RBOs that are available to the policyholder.

 Calling on policyholders to reflect on how each option could impact them personally.

 Prompting policyholders to consider their unique situation to include their current age, health conditions, financial position, availability of caregivers, spouse or partner impacts, and the potential need for institutionalized care.